 How can male allies support their female colleagues?
 Here are 5 suggestions to get started with…

-I organise a series of Diversity and Inclusion Q&A sessions at work, and in a recent session the speaker and I were asked the question: “Is there something that we, as men, could do to help bridge the gap in representation of women at higher levels?”.
+At the time of first writing this, I organised a series of Diversity and Inclusion Q&A sessions at work, and in one session the speaker and I were asked the question: “Is there something that we, as men, could do to help bridge the gap in representation of women at higher levels?”.
 The audience was made up largely of engineers, as opposed to senior managers, and I found myself struggling to think what these men could do to help their female peers.
-This has bothered me enormously, as what can these sessions be said to achieve if we have people going away wanting to make a difference but having no idea how; so, having put some thought into it, here are a few suggestions:
+This has bothered me enormously, as what can these sessions be said to achieve if we have people going away wanting to make a difference but having no idea how; so, having since put some thought into it, here are a few suggestions:

 Many, arguably most, women experience issues being heard in meetings and discussions.
 We are often interrupted, spoken over, or simply ignored — only to have our ideas later posited by, and credited to, someone else.
 Be aware of this, try to make sure you make space for your female colleagues to speak, ensure that they are heard, and that their ideas are credited to them.
 Women in Obama’s Administration developed a strategy to help them do just this — they called it ‘amplification’: